idillia/maximum-compatibility-matrix/README.md

 ##Meanwhile...

 1. Define a standard CSV input.
+  1. A = Affinity
+  1. I = Interpersonal Refusal
+  1. T = Technical Refusal
+  1. First row should be header with individual's names.
+  1. First column should be transpose of first row.
 1. Define constants so values/weights can be easily modified.
 1. Define constants for filenames.